gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 _**SRR bit**_: The Substitute Remote Request bit is transmitted in extended frames at the position of the RTR bit in standard frames.
 It is always recessive.

-_**IDE bit: **_The Identifier Extension bit distinguishes between standard and extended frames.
+_**IDE bit**_: The Identifier Extension bit distinguishes between standard and extended frames.
 In standard frames this bit is dominant, in extended frames this bit is recessive.

 _**r1:**_ An additional reserve bit for extended frames only.
 Must be recessive.